55 History

 A digital repository containing historical Canadian primary material.
 Included are Canadiana Online, Early Canadiana Online, and Héritage.
 These collections include a wide collection of primary source material, including historical monographs, serials, and government publications.

-Fashion History Timeline (CC BY-NC-SA)
+Fashion History Timeline by various (CC BY-NC-SA).

 An open-access source for fashion history knowledge, featuring objects and artworks from over a hundred museums and libraries that span the globe.
 The Timeline website offers well-researched, accessibly written entries on specific artworks, garments and films for those interested in fashion and dress history.

-LibreTexts: National History (CC BY-NC-SA)
+LibreTexts: National History by various (CC BY-NC-SA).

 A collection of open textbooks covering American history.

-Curated and edited by Tristan Grunow and Naoko Kato, the Meiji at 150 DTR is designed to present open-source scholarly content that will be useful for educators and academics looking for new images and topics to introduce into their classroom teaching, while highlighting the academic research possible using UBC’s digital materials.
+The Meiji at 150 DTR is designed to present open-source scholarly content that will be useful for educators and academics looking for new images and topics to introduce into their classroom teaching, while highlighting the academic research possible using UBC’s digital materials.
 The Meiji at 150 Visual Essays pair digitized materials with historical narrative and interpretive analysis.
 The companion Digital Resources page collates all of the Japan-related digital collections at UBC into one convenient location to facilitate accessibility for research purposes and for easy adoption in the Japanese studies classroom.

 Collections from around the world that provide digital scans or photos of cultural heritage held by galleries, libraries, archives, and museums.

-The Victorian Web (Various CC licences)
+The Victorian Web by various (Various CC licences).

 A collection of primary and secondary materials (books, articles, images) in British Victorian economics, literature, philosophy, political and social history, science, technology, and visual arts.
 Although the site concentrates on Great Britain in the age of Victoria (1837-1901), it includes much material before and after those years, particularly in sculpture and architecture, and the site also has a good deal of comparative material.

-Trans-Atlantic Slave Trade Database (CC BY-NC)
+Trans-Atlantic Slave Trade Database by various (CC BY-NC).

 The Trans-Atlantic Slave Trade Database has information on almost 36,000 slaving voyages that forcibly embarked over 10 million Africans for transport to the Americas between the sixteenth and nineteenth centuries.
 The site also links to a number of web resources.